-- Choose smaller, more basic tiles: In general, smaller tiles are more affordable than larger ones because they tend to require less cutting, which takes less time and decreases the cost of labor.
+- Choose smaller, more basic tiles: In general, smaller tiles are more affordable than larger ones; they tend to require less cutting, which saves time and decreases the labor costs.

 - Avoid customization: Any customization work is bound to be labor-intensive and significantly increase the overall cost of your tile installation.
-If the budget is your main concern, skip the custom work and opt for a more straightforward installation pattern instead.
+If the budget is your main concern, skip a fancy or unique design and opt for a more straightforward pattern instead.

 - Go DIY: Most of the installation cost for tile comes from labor.
 If you’re handy and think you can achieve a professional-looking result, this may be one project worth doing on your own.
-Just make sure to stay safe and do your homework to avoid making costly mistakes.
+Just be careful and do your homework to avoid making costly mistakes.

 How does tile installation impact your home value?

 As with any home improvement project, installing tile makes the most sense when it positively impacts your home’s value.
-According to recent research by Realtor.com, installing tile in your home can have anywhere from a 55% to 70% return on investment.
+According to Realtor.com, installing tile in your home offers a 50 to 70 percent return on investment.
 The key is the type of tile you choose to install.
-In particular, ceramic tile had the best ROI, especially when paired with a DIY install.
+In particular, ceramic tile has the best ROI, especially when you do it yourself..

 Tile installation financing options

-That said, be aware that some personal loans come with high interest rates.
+That said, be aware that some personal loans come with high interest rates, because they’re not backed by any collateral.
 If you choose to go this route for your financing, be sure to get estimates first and only borrow as much as you need.